SAR Testing on cDASY6

 Conformity Assesment Body (CAB)On 28 Feb 2017, BNNSpeag has been accorded Conformity Assesment Body (CAB) status by Telecom Engineering Centre (TEC) on behalf of DoT and Government of India.
 The laboratory is now authorised to perform testing and certification of telecom products with regards to SAR measurements/testing.

 Mandatory Testing and Certification of Telecom Equipments (MTCTE)

 In accordance with the reently amended Indian Telegraph Act amended vide Amendment Rules, 2017, It is mandatory that every telecom equipment must undergo prior mandatory testing and certification wef 01 Oct 2018.
 The testing is to be carried out as per TEC Essential Requirements (ER's) by Indian Accredited Labs and based upon their test reports, certificate shall be issued by TEC.

-Further, a detailed procedure on certification of Telecom equipment is also under deliberation at TEC.
+Further, a detailed procedure on certification of Telecom equipment has been finalised and available at TEC website.

 How is SAR Measured

 The SAR is measured by placing it against a representation of a human head (a "SAR Phantom") in a talk position.
 The SAR value is then measured at the location that has the highest absorption rate in the entire head, which in the case of a mobile phone is often as close to the phone's antenna as possible.
 Measurements are made for different positions on both sides of the head and at different frequencies representing the frequency bands at which the device can transmit.
 Depending on the size and capabilities of the phone, additional testing may also be required to represent usage of the device while placed close to the user's body and/or extremities.
 Various governments have defined maximum SAR levels for RF energy emitted by mobile devices:

 SAR Limits in India and Abroad